fitnr/addfips/README.md

 ## API

-Add fips is available for use in your Python scripts:
+AddFIPS is available for use in your Python scripts:
 ````python
 >>> import addfips
 >>> af = addfips.AddFIPS()